Haytham-HK/ensa-year1-portfolio/02-python/scikit-projects/readme.md

 # Introduction to Machine Learning (Scikit-Learn)

 This repository contains a collection of four introductory scikit projects implemented in Python.
 They demonstrate the fundamental concepts of supervised learning: **Regression** (predicting values) and **Classification** (predicting categories).
+Created under my prof's guidance as a presentation on the library.

 Each project includes a Jupyter Notebook (`.ipynb`) and a corresponding dataset (`.csv`).